 6 Common Questions About Spandrel Glass

 There is a vast range of glass available to satisfy the requirements of each project.
-One such possibility is spandrel glass.
-Unlike vision glass, which is intended to be transparent, spandrel glass is intended to be opaque in order to conceal elements such as vents, wires, slab ends, and mechanical equipment between the floors of a building.
+One of the common options is Spandrel Glass.
+When compared to vision glass, which is intended to be transparent, Spandrel Glass is intended to be opaque in order to conceal elements such as vents, wires, slab ends, and mechanical equipment between the floors of a building.

 We have answered 6 common questions about Spandrel Glass below.